myjekylljourney/minima/_posts/2019-12-19-How-to-start.md

 Congratulations!
 You have a website!
 So where is it?
 - On the bar at the top open up settings.
 Scroll down to the GitHub Pages section.
-Change the source to master branch.
+Change the source to <i>master branch</i>.
 The page will automatically refresh.
 Scroll back down to the top of the GitHub Pages section.
 It should say <i>Your site is ready to be published at:</i>
 If you go to that URL you will see your new site.